zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 <!--Different scripts used in transaction inputs will require separate message generation, and also separate signing steps.--><!--Some cells might require special argument setup in witness, due to type script validation rules.--><!--Coordination might be required, since both lock script and type script in a cell might require arguments in the same witness construct.-->

-## Transaction Skeleton
+## TransactionSkeleton

-Each transaction skeleton corresponds to an action, and will be built into a single transaction that is ready to be submitted to CKB. `TransactionSkeleton` supports transaction assembling with the following conveniences:
+Each transaction skeleton corresponds to an action, and will be built into a single transaction that is ready to be submitted to CKB.
+[TransactionSkeleton](https://github.com/nervosnetwork/lumos/blob/develop/packages/helpers/src/index.ts#L212) supports transaction assembling with the following conveniences:

 - A well designed component must be able to query and include cells automatically to provide capacities required by the transaction.
 - Individual script logic must be managed and respected by the general transaction skeleton.